 Each year large numbers of year 12 and 13 students embark on the Gold Duke of Edinburgh award scheme which is highly valued by universities and employers.
 It also allows students to broaden their experience of huge variety of activities and opportunities as well as volunteering within the community.

 EXTENDED PROJECT QUALIFICATION (EPQ):

-This is an additional course that allows you to investigate an area of your choice This could be based on your future career, your hobby or just something that fascinates you.
+The EPQ will allow you to investigate an area of your choice.
+All students studying 3 subjects in year 12, except Triple Health and Social will have the EPQ as part of your timetable in Year 12.
+This could be based on your future career, your hobby or just something that fascinates you.
 You will build your planning, research and independent learning skills to produce a piece of drama or art, and advertising campaign or a website.

-Full details about this qualification can be found on Page 23 in the A Level subject section.
+Full details about this qualification can be found on Page 26 in the A Level subject section.

 OUR FOREVER CHARITY: